 Light Up Night is Pittsburgh’s most magical night of the year — for kids from 1 to 92 (and beyond, really).

-Though there are a few less trees lit this year, no longer window displays or department stores to visit, Pittsburgh Light Up Night has an extensive schedule that can be quite daunting for, well, kids from 1 to 92.
+Though there are a fewer tree lightings, and no longer window displays or department stores to visit, Pittsburgh Light Up Night has an extensive schedule that can be quite daunting for, well, kids from 1 to 92.

 This post offers an excellent guide to making Light Up Night merry and bright!

-While events kick off at 11 a.m., for most people, I recommend arriving between 4 and 5.
+While events kick off at 11 a.m. on Nov.
+19, for most people, I recommend arriving in the afternoon — maybe between 3 and 4:30 p.m.

-Take public transit if you feel comfortable around crowds given the pandemic.
-Remember, face masks are required on public transportation.
-Taking the T?
+Take public transit if you feel comfortable around crowds, given pandemic concerns and any viruses.
+Taking the T (or Pittsburgh Regional Transit’s light rail system?
 Get off at the Gateway or Wood Street stations.

 Driving?
 Park on the outskirts of Downtown — on the North Side near Heinz Field and PNC Park, First Avenue garage, Station Square.
 If you park at any of those locations and feel comfortable taking the trolley, Port Authority has light-rail stations near Rivers Casino/Heinz Field (Allegheny) and PNC Park (North Side) on the North Side; First Avenue station in the First Avenue garage; and Station Square.
 Of note: Trolley stations between First Avenue and Allegheny are free.
 It will cost you to take the T from Station Square and beyond.